Cold chain vaccine deliveries fill important void.

 The nearly empty island of Manhattan.
 People shuttered indoors, businesses a shell of their former selves, an empty Times Square.
-The city that never sleeps seemed to be in a deep, dark slumber.
+The city that never sleeps seemed in a deep, dark slumber.

-What Tony and Reggie did not know, could not know, were the things happening behind the scenes.
+What Tony and Reggie didn't know, couldn't know, were the things happening behind the scenes.
 Things being worked on months ago that made this week's first deliveries of vaccines possible.

 Wes Wheeler, president of UPS Healthcare, remembers those early days.
-"We started planning this back in April when we got involved with the clinical trials (of vaccines)," said Wes.
-"That gave us a lot of insight into how these vaccines would be manufactured and transported, and the nuances of which ones would be at which temperatures and the manufacturing locations."
+"We started planning this back in April when we got involved with the clinical trials (of vaccines)," Wes said.
+"That gave us a lot of insight in to how these vaccines would be manufactured and transported, and the nuances of which ones would be at which temperatures and the manufacturing locations."

-It was not an easy process.
-The team developed tens of thousands of lane distribution scenarios to make sure UPS had the necessary capacity in its worldwide network to handle the volume.
+It wasn't an easy process.
+The team developed tens of thousands of lane distribution scenarios to make sure UPS had the necessary capacity in its network worldwide to handle the volume.

-Wes added that when UPS Healthcare was created a little over a year ago, the intention was not to deal with the logistics of a global pandemic, but fate had other plans.
+Wes added that when UPS Healthcare was created a little over a year ago, the intent wasn't to deal with the logistics of a global pandemic, but fate had other plans.

-Early on in the pandemic, UPS was recognised as being part of the nation's critical infrastructure and the company filled the void caused by the closing of retail facilities.
+Early on in the pandemic, UPS was recognized as part of the nation's critical infrastructure and the company filled the void caused by the closing of retail facilities.
 Volume skyrocketed.
 Perhaps never before had UPS been more essential to the world's economy.

 What Tony Mazzella knew for sure was that people were hurting.